patternfly/patternfly-react/packages/patternfly-4/react-catalog-view-extension/src/components/CatalogTile/examples/CatalogTile.md

       title="Patternfly-React"
       vendor="provided by Red Hat"
       description={
-        'This is a very long description that should be truncated after 112 characters. ' + '112 is the default but can be overridden if need be.
-You can also provide a custom truncation function ' + 'to truncate the description how you see fit.
+        'This is a very long description that should be truncated to one line. ' + 'Text is cut based on how much space is left for the description.
+You can also provide a custom truncation function ' +
+        'to truncate the description how you see fit.
 It will be passed the description, max length, and id.'
       }
       footer={